 Using Maven provides a well-known, thoroughly documented, and standard way to specify project dependencies, both within and external to the project.
 Maven automatically configures search paths for code in specified dependencies, and also manages resource search paths automatically.

-by a StreamBase EventFlow project is an EventFlow fragment archive.
-This is a
+EventFlow project is an EventFlow fragment archive.
+This

 Likewise, the artifact produced by a LiveView project is a LiveView fragment archive.